Navigating The Newly-Wed Stage

 Put God First.

 When we say, “put God first” that doesn’t mean you neglect your spouse.
-We know God wants us to do good to all people, especially our spouses, but if we make God that third cord, we have a threefold cord, that’s not so easily broken (Ecclesiastes 4:12).
+If we make God that third cord, we have a threefold cord, that’s not so easily broken (Ecclesiastes 4:12).
 Our relationship will be strengthened when we learn to depend on God’s strength in marriage rather than on our human strength.
-When we put God first, we put God in the marriage.

 Take Action: Make a commitment to build your weekly and monthly schedule around attending church.